Consumer fireworks: Sweden

 In Sweden, fireworks cannot be sold to anyone under the age of 18.
 Categories 1 (Indoor), 2 (Garden) and 3 (Display) are available to the general public — with Category 4 (Professional) being restricted to permit holders.
 Fireworks are available for purchase year round but are primarily sold before New Year's Eve.
-In urban areas they may only be fired new years eve, eastern eve and Walpurgis Night without a police permission.
+In urban areas they may only be fired New Year's Eve, eastern eve and Walpurgis Night without a police permission.
 There may be time regulations on these days as well, but it depends on what municipality the user is in.

 United Kingdom

-In the United Kingdom, fireworks cannot be sold to anyone under the age of 18 and are not permitted to be set off between 11 pm and 7 am.
+In the United Kingdom, fireworks are subject to an age restriction of 16 (for Category 1 fireworks), and 18 (for Category 2 and 3 fireworks).
+Fireworks are not permitted to be set off between 11 pm and 7 am.
 Exceptions are made for New Year, Bonfire Night (5 November), the Chinese New Year and Diwali.
 Fireworks are available from specialist stores year round and their use is also permitted throughout the year within the specified time limits.
 The sale of Categories 1 (Indoor), 2 (Garden) and 3 (Display) are available to the general public — with Category 4 (Professional) being restricted to permit holders.

 In the Isle of Man, outdoor firework displays are only legal if the relevant government department and local residents are advised prior to the event.